StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 211. **Zero: The Biography of a Dangerous Idea**, *Charles Seife*, Penguin Books, 2000.
 212. **How Contagion Works: Science, Awareness and Community in Times of Global Crises**, *Paolo Giordano (Translated by Alex Valente)*, Weidenfeld & Nicolson, 2020.
 213. **To Kill A Democracy: India’s Passage to Despotism**, *Debasish Roy Chowdhury and John Keane*, Oxford University Press, 2021.
+214. **How Democracies Die: What History Reveals About Our Future**, *Steven Levitsky and Daniel Ziblatt*, Penguin Books, 2019.
+215. **Everybody Loves a Good Drought: Stories from India’s Poorest Districts**, *P. Sainath*, Penguin Books, 2017.
+216. **Midnight’s Borders: A People’s History of Modern India**, *Suchitra Vijayan*, Melville House, 2021.
+217. **Modi’s India: Hindu Nationalism and the Rise of Ethnic Democracy**, *Christophe Jaffrelot (Translated by Cynthia Schoch)*, Princeton University Press, 2021.
-214. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.
+218. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.

 ## Fiction